-Logic Pro includes an abundance of options for notating guitar parts and chords.
+Logic Pro X includes an abundance of options for notating guitar parts and chords.
 You can notate parts as guitar tablature, complete with specialised ornaments for notating bends, slides and other guitar embellishments.
-There’s also the option to input guitar chords with alphanumeric chord symbols or fully fledged Chord Grids.
+There’s also the option to input guitar chords with alphanumeric chord symbols or full-fledged Chord Grids.
 Choose from the Logic Studio Library that features over 4,000 chord grids, or create your own.

 Experiment with and manage different versions of your project with the Alternatives feature.
 Project alternatives let you save “snapshots” of a project in different states, including different arrangements or mixes.
 Alternatives are conveniently saved as part of the project, and each has its own set of backup versions.

-Autosave maintains a continuous backup of your work so you don’t lose important changes if something goes wrong.
-If a project closes unexpectedly, you can choose between the autosaved or last manually saved version of the project.
+Autosave maintains a continuous backup of your work so that you don’t lose important changes if something goes wrong.
+If a project closes unexpectedly, you can choose between the autosaved and last manually saved version of the project.